w3c/vc-bitstring-status-list/explainer.md

 }
 ```

-An example credential issued to use a multiple statusMessage statusList looks identical to one issued for a single use.
+An example credential issued to use a multiple state `statusList` looks identical to one issued for a single use.

 ## Detailed design discussion